Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

 Dry shampoo is intended for use on dry hair and does not require washing out after application.

-It is typically applied to the scalp, the crown of the head, and the roots of the hair, where most oil is present, to allow it to fully soak into the hair.
+It is typically applied to the scalp, the crown of the head, and the hair roots, where most oil is present, to allow it to thoroughly soak into the hair.

-It is created with a combined list of ingredients that typically include alcohol and starch-based ingredients, such as cornstarch, to work effectively in soaking up excess oils, dirt, and grease.
+It is made with a combined list of ingredients that typically include alcohol and starches, such as cornstarch, to effectively soak up excess oils, dirt, and grease.

 Dry shampoo helps keep hair looking fresh and clean between washes, especially for those with oily scalps.
 It also works to create volume and texture for those with fine or limp hair.